This post may contain affiliate sales links. Please read my disclosure policy.

 Once you have your pie crusts made, roll out and fill your pie plate.
 Prick dough with a fork, add a square of parchment paper to the crust and fill with pie weights.
 If you don’t have pie weights, dried rice, beans or even flour can work!
 You just want to hold the crust in place to prevent shrinking.

-Bake at 400 degrees for 15-20 minutes or until the crust is golden brown.
+Bake at 400 degrees for 10-15 minutes or until the crust is golden brown.
 Be sure to use a glass pie plate so you can keep a close eye on the bottom of the crust to ensure it’s baked before pulling from the oven.
 It may take less time if you’re using a metal pie plate.

 - Easy Double Chocolate Pie